Dismantlability of weakly systolic complexes and applications: Characterizations of weakly systolic complexes

 Let $C$ be a simple cycle in the underlying graph $G({\bold X})$ of a flag simplicial complex $\bold X$ satisfying the condition (vii).

-{\bf Claim 1:} {\it If $C$ has length 5, then the minimal disk diagram of $C$ is a 5-wheel.
-Otherwise, $C$ admits a minimal disk diagram $\mathcal D$ which is a systolic complex, i.e., a plane triangulation whose all inner vertices have degrees $\ge 6.$}
+{\bf Claim 1:} {\it If $C$ has length 5, then the minimal disk diagram for $C$ is a $5$--wheel.
+If the length of $C$ is not $5$, then $C$ admits a minimal disk diagram $\mathcal D$ which is a systolic complex, i.e., a plane triangulation whose all inner vertices have degrees $\ge 6.$}